 Last year, before the Open, Jacob Heppner found himself unable to squat to parallel because of pain in his knee — the same knee he’d had ACL and meniscus surgery on in college.

-A check-up with the doctor revealed bursitis, or inflammation in the joint.
+A check-up with the doctor revealed bursitis or inflammation in the joint.
 His knee needed rest.

 When the first Open workout was announced, he tried to do it but found the burpee box jump-overs excruciating.
 He had pushed through injuries before — in college, he finished a season of football with an injured ACL — but it hadn’t been worth it then, so this time, he decided to step back.

 Heppner dropped out of the 2017 Open, rested his knee, and a few months later, completed all six Regionals workouts in one day of training.
 Needless to say, he came back stronger than ever.

 Main image: Brooke Ence/Instagram